MWorksCoding/conduit-container-cicd/README.md

 cd conduit-container
 ```

+> [!NOTE]
+> Inside your root directory, you need to create a `.env` file for your environment variables.
+> You can copy and paste the content from [example.env](./example.env) by running:
+>
+> ```
+> cp example.env .env
+> ```
+>
+> Please keep in mind that the values should only be used for local development for security reasons.

-From here switch to conduit-backend-master directory.
+Now switch to conduit-backend-master directory.
 ```
 cd conduit-backend-master
 ```
 > [!NOTE]
 > Inside your conduit-backend-master directory, you need to create a `.env` file for your environment variables.
-> You can copy and paste the content from [example.env](./conduit-backend-master/example.env) by running:
+> You can copy and paste the content from [backend example.env](./conduit-backend-master/example.env) by running:
 >
 > ```
 > cp example.env .env